 You may decide to replace a trip to the pharmacy with a visit to an online pharmacy.
 While there are legitimate online pharmacies, there are also some fraudulent ones that advertise prescription drugs at low prices.
-The information below will help you understand the dangers of buying from a fake online pharmacy, identify the warning signs, and find a safe online pharmacy.
+Understand the dangers of buying from a fake online pharmacy, identify the warning signs, and find resources to help you safely buy medicine online:

 Health and Financial Risks

-Buying from fraudulent online pharmacies can be dangerous, or even deadly.
+Buying from fake online pharmacies can be dangerous, or even deadly.
 It can also hurt your wallet.

 You could receive counterfeit or substandard drugs.